 After our first session where we conditioned K9 Lifeline's Transitional Leash, practice putting it on and taking off so you both are comfortable, if needed you can feed their meals while the head halter is on and stop feeding when you take it off.
 If there are any issues putting the slip leash on see the video below to help make a positive association putting the slip leash on.

 Practice walking with the Transitional Leash, and when you stop pull up slightly on the leash to "Turn On" the pressure and when your dog sits, lower your hand to release and "Turn Off" the pressure.
-See the video below with Hanna demonstrating.
+See the video above for a refresher.

 Remember, you have to be more consistent than your dog is persistent, It's about patience over pressure.